codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 It would be the biggest source of societal good for a generation.

-We must all build it together.
+Let's all build it together.

 # Mission
 *How we intend to make our vision real*